 Click here for more information.

-Every month more businesses are joining the MET LIVE on Zoom, on the third trading and high street issues to climate change and our businesses becoming The MET events are chance to network with many businesses both inside and outside our BID area where levy payers can make some key partnerships to help them grow.
+Every month more businesses are joining the MET at the Hampton by Hilton Hotel in Stockton, on the third trading and high street issues to climate change and our businesses becoming

+The MET events are chance to network with many businesses both inside and outside our BID area where levy members can make some key partnerships to help them grow.
 Easy, no hard sell, no complicated topics – just relevant conversation.